Born from NASA technology and perfected for sleep.

 Fresh air can help reset our biological clock, make our homes feel more relaxing, and reduce anxiety and stress.
 Join us as we explore why these are all important factors for helping us sleep.

-7 Min Read | By Lottie Salako
+8 Min Read | By Lottie Salako

-Last Modified 26 September 2024 First Added 27 October 2023
+Last Modified 3 June 2025 First Added 27 October 2023

-Getting at least 30 minutes of exercise during the day has loads of benefits for your health, including helping you sleep.
+Getting at least 30 minutes of exercise during the day has lots of benefits for your health, including helping you sleep.
 Even just going for a walk can improve your mood and cardiovascular health while burning off energy.

 And similar to body temperature, exercise also regulates our circadian rhythm, improving our ability to fall asleep.
 Learn more about this in our article on how sleep and exercise are linked.